elliottslaughter/task-bench-paper/reviews/response.md

 Reviewer 4:

+We have implemented a MPI-bulk sync style by adding a MPI_Barrier after computation to make sure allcomputations are done before communication.
+Besides, we have also implemented a MPI+OpenMP,which also can be considerred as BSP mode as all OpenMP threads are synchronized before entering communication stage.

 One of the salient features of Task Bench is that it permits the implementation of a benchmark with M configurations and N systems with an amount of effort that is O(M+N) rather than O(MN).
 We have updated